By Lynn O’Rourke Hayes

 Identify Priorities and Passions

 Are you a nature, history or art lover?
 Do you want your children or grandchildren to learn how to ski, cook, photograph or scuba dive?
 Do you hope to share your love of baseball or botany with the next generation?
 Will volunteer vacations or heritage tours be an important part of your mix?
 Take time to consider these ideas that will expand your family’s horizons and weave them into your travel plan.
+Remember that you can give your kids a good dose of culture and have a fun vacation at the same time.

 Identify Places for Your Family Travel